-- 1 Click Software > Additional Product Repositories to display the list of default external repositories. - 2 In the list of repositories activate the items you are interested in. - 3 Click Finish.
-It can take some time until YaST has downloaded and parsed the metadata of the repository.
+- 1 In the Software Management start screen, click Repositories from the menu bar and select Repository Manager to display an overview of configured software repositories. - 2 Click Add to select the media type holding the repository, e.g., DVD with the language add-ons.
+Then click Next. - 3 YaST asks to insert the medium. - 4 Confirm with Continue.
+It takes some moments until YaST has downloaded and parsed the metadata of the repository.
 Once done you can install software from this repository as described in Section 3.1, "Installing Software" (page 49).

-If you want to add a repository of the openSUSE® Build Service, such as a version of GPhoto (http://download.opensuse.org/repositories/GPhoto/), use the Software Repositories configuration dialog of YaST:
+If you want to add a repository of the openSUSE® Build Service, such as a version of Mozilla (http://download.opensuse.org/repositories/mozilla/), use the Community Repositories configuration dialog of YaST: